The First Impression Problem: Internal Bias Triggers Overthinking in Reasoning Models: Supplements for Figure

 Using the Chat Prefix Completion (Beta)\footnote{\url{https://api-docs.deepseek.com/guides/chat_prefix_completion}} function provided by the DeepSeek-R1 API, we can bypass its reasoning process and have it directly complete a prefix completion task.
 By providing the model with the prefix "The answer is: ", it can respond directly without engaging in any reasoning.
 Below is a detailed demonstration.

-When asking DeepSeek-R1 the following question to determine what it believes the answer to be, the model consistently responds with numbers from ``15'' to ``25'', largely deviating from the correct answer ``211''. \lstset{language=python}
+When asking DeepSeek-R1 the following question to determine what it believes the answer to be, the model consistently responds with numbers from ``15'' to ``25'', largely deviating from the correct answer ``211''. \lstset{ language=Python, basicstyle=\ttfamily , keywordstyle=\bfseries, stringstyle=, commentstyle=, showstringspaces=false, morestring=[s]{"}{"}, frame=single, breaklines=true, tabsize=4, numbers=left, numberstyle= }